Due Diligence

 These are the essential documents required for due diligence.

-• Financial Statements: Documents showing the company's financial health, including its income, expenses, assets, and liabilities.
+1. Financial Statements: Documents showing the company's financial health, including its income, expenses, assets, and liabilities.

-• Tax Returns: Records of the company's tax payments and filings with tax authorities.
+2. Tax Returns: Records of the company's tax payments and filings with tax authorities.

-• Corporate Governance Documents: Official documents outlining the company's structure, rules, and regulations, such as its articles of incorporation and bylaws.
+3. Corporate Governance Documents: Official documents outlining the company's structure, rules, and regulations, such as its articles of incorporation and bylaws.

-• Contracts and Agreements: Legal documents detailing agreements with customers, suppliers, and employees, which may include terms of service, purchase agreements, and employment contracts.
+4. Contracts and Agreements: Legal documents detailing agreements with customers, suppliers, and employees, which may include terms of service, purchase agreements, and employment contracts.

-• Intellectual Property Records: Documentation related to patents, trademarks, copyrights, or other intellectual property owned or licensed by the company.
+5. Intellectual Property Records: Documentation related to patents, trademarks, copyrights, or other intellectual property owned or licensed by the company.

-Regulatory Compliance Documentation: Records demonstrating the company's adherence to relevant laws, regulations, and industry standards.
+6. Regulatory Compliance Documentation: Records demonstrating the company's adherence to relevant laws, regulations, and industry standards.

 Procedure of Due Diligence

 The procedure for due diligence can change depending on factors like the type of business, industry rules, and specific goals.
-Here's an alternative approach:
+Here's an alternative approach

 1. Strategic Planning: Set the main goals and plans for the due diligence process, making sure they match the overall business strategy and priorities.

-1. Stakeholder Engagement: Identify key people involved and their worries, preferences, and expectations about the due diligence process and results.
+2. Stakeholder Engagement: Identify key people involved and their worries, preferences, and expectations about the due diligence process and results.

-1. Risk Prioritisation: Decide which risks and opportunities are most important based on how they could affect the business goals and what stakeholders care about.
+3. Risk Prioritisation: Decide which risks and opportunities are most important based on how they could affect the business goals and what stakeholders care about.

-1. Focused Investigation: Look closely at specific areas of concern instead of checking everything about the business.
+4. Focused Investigation: Look closely at specific areas of concern instead of checking everything about the business.

-1. Technology Utilisation: Use technology and data tools to make the process of collecting, analysing, a
+5. Technology Utilisation: Use technology and data tools to make the process of collecting, analysing, and reporting information faster and more accurate.

-1. Adaptive Approach: Be flexible and change the scope or depth of the due diligence process based on what you find out, how the business changes, or what stakeholders say.
+6. Adaptive Approach: Be flexible and change the scope or depth of the due diligence process based on what you find out, how the business changes, or what stakeholders say.

 Why Taxlegit?